International Solar Alliance led by India, UAE, France: How it could change our world

 - Alliance today counts 121 member-countries to help accelerate transition to sustainable energy via financing, tech and solar diplomacy.

 Solar energy is a clean and renewable energy source.
 It has the potential to revolutionise the world of energy.
-This was given an extra push in 2015, when the International Solar Alliance (ISA).
+This was given an extra push in 2015, with the creation of the International Solar Alliance (ISA).

 Since then, the inter-governmental group has expanded its membership.
-The alliance has made significant progress towards its goal of promoting solar energy globally since its formation, via what is known as solar diplomacy, in order to mobilise up to $1 trillion in financing and promoting solar technology, to cut dependence on fossil fuels.
+The alliance has made significant progress towards its goal of promoting solar energy globally, via what is known as solar diplomacy, in order to mobilise up to $1 trillion in financing and promoting solar technology, to cut dependence on fossil fuels.

 What has it achieved since then?
 Here’s what you need to know: